-Criteria Indicators ToC Outcomes quality an maintain the d availability of nd groundwater. d) 7.8.2 (C) Water courses and wetlands are protected, including maintaining and restoring appropriate riparian and other buffer zones in line with 'RSPO Manual on BMPs for the management and rehabilitation of riparian reserves' (April 2017).
+Criteria Indicators ToC Outcomes 7.8 Practices maintain the quality and availability of surface and groundwater.
+(Continued) 7.8.2 (C) Water courses and wetlands are protected, including maintaining and restoring appropriate riparian and other buffer zones in line with 'RSPO Manual on BMPs for the management and rehabilitation of riparian reserves' (April 2017) .
 Ecosystems protected; Reduced pollution; Resource use minimised 1 7.8.3 Mill effluent is treated to be in compliance with national regulations.
 Discharge quality of mill effluent, especially Biochemical Oxygen Demand (BOD), is regularly monitored.
-7.8.4 Mill water use per tonne of FFB is monitored and recorded. and the u of fossil fuel use se of renewable optimised.
+7.8.4 Mill water use per tonne of FFB is monitored and recorded.
+7.9 Efficiency of fossil fuel use and the use of renewable energy is optimised.
 7.9.1 A plan for efficiency of the use of fossil fuels and to optimise renewable energy is implemented, monitored and documented.
-Ecosystems protected; Reduced pollution; Resource use minimised and emiss greenhou are develo implemen monitored developm ted and d and new ents are to minimise GHG (C) GHG emissions are identified and assessed for the unit of certification.
+Ecosystems protected; Reduced pollution; Resource use minimised 7.10 Plans to reduce pollution and emissions, including greenhouse gases (GHG), are developed, implemented and monitored and new developments are designed to minimise GHG emissions.
+7.10.1 (C) GHG emissions are identified and assessed for the unit of certification.
 Plans to reduce or minimise them are implemented, monitored through the Palm GHG calculator and publicly reported.
-(C) Starting 2014, the carbon stock of the proposed development area and major potential sources of emissions that may result directly from the development are estimated and a plan to minimise them prepared and implemented (following the RSPO GHG Assessment Procedure for New Development).
-Reduced pollution i 7.10.3 (C) Other significant pollutants are identified and plans to reduce or minimise them implemented and monitored.
+7.10.2 (C) Starting 2014, the carbon stock of the proposed development area and major potential sources of emissions that may result directly from the development are estimated and a plan to minimise them prepared and implemented (following the RSPO GHG Assessment Procedure for New Development).
+Reduced pollution 1 7.10.3 (C) Other significant pollutants are identified and plans to reduce or minimise them implemented and monitored.